Tea and crumpets

 S: You are a child of God.
 Your playing small does not serve the world.

-For more than a decade, I’ve had front row seats to the Spirit Show, and should by now be a full-fledged groupie waiting at the stage door waving paper and pen.
-Without fail every performance has amazed, opened doors, lifted people up by their boot straps, comforted, healed, matured, and loved.
+For more than two decades, I’ve had front row seats to the Spirit Show, and should by now be a full-fledged groupie waiting at the stage door waving paper and pen.
+Without fail every performance has amazed, opened doors, lifted people up by their bootstraps, comforted, healed, matured, and loved.
 I’m a practicing “reluctant” in all things and so spirit has had to prod a bit to get me to step out from behind Oz’s curtain and into my next potential.

 S: The more powerful you are, the more that you can help others, the more that you can serve, so do not diminish your capacity to be bold.
 We know you and know you are perfect for the job.